 Belpre is a somewhat small city located in the state of Ohio.
 With a population of 6,476 people and three constituent neighborhoods, Belpre is the 226th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belpre is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Belpre is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Belpre who work in sales jobs (15.68%), office and administrative support (15.23%), and food service (10.49%).
+Unlike some cities, Belpre isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Belpre are a mix of both white- and blue-collar jobs.
+Overall, Belpre is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Belpre who work in office and administrative support (21.29%), sales jobs (16.16%), and food service (6.78%).

 The people who call Belpre home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belpre residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Belpre include Irish, English, Dutch, and Scots-Irish.

 The most common language spoken in Belpre is English.
 Other important languages spoken here include Spanish and Tagalog.